Panning the murky old print stream for the odd glimmering nugget

 Today, let’s bask in some purely visual glory.
 Let’s take a gander at a small corner of the mind-boggling œuvre of Averardo Ciriello (1918 – 2016).
 As you can see from these dates, he was a long-lived fellow, and I’m delighted to report that he was healthy, hearty and active well into his nineties.

 He was one of those illustrators who truly delighted in their craft, and so produced an enormous body of work that bore every sign of inspiration and enthusiasm.
-Since my plan is to focus on a specific period of his career, I’ll skip most of his early work — though it’s well worth returning to — and give you a couple of famous pieces to give you as sense of his success and importance in his field.
+Since my plan is to focus on a specific period of his career, I’ll skip most of his early work — though it’s well worth returning to — and give you a couple of famous pieces to give you as a sense of his success and importance in his field.

-It’s fair to say that Ciriello excelled across the board, likenesses included.
-This is the Italian poster for 1956’s Forbidden Planet.
 And this one for 1965’s Bond adventure Thunderball.
 Since the Bond movies were as much Italian as British production (if not moreso), it’s no surprise that producer Cubby Broccoli did not scrimp, tapping Ciriello for the series’ Italian promotional campaign.

 Now for the heart of it: I frankly marvel at Ciriello’s willingness to provide hundreds of cover paintings for cheap, mass market erotica fumetti.
 The way I see it, it’s evidence that he greatly enjoyed the assignment, and that the money was but a secondary concern at best.
 We’ve briefly touched upon the Maghella series (in our all-time most popular post, as it happens), but here’s some more.